 A Dreamy Long Weekend At Gaia River Lodge in Western Belize

 After over 2 months spent within a few hundred feet of my couch and computer, it felt glorious to get out my trusty duffle bag and TRAVEL!
-I was headed less than 100 miles away (as the crow flies) – to Gaia River Lodge in Belize’s beautiful Pine Ridge Forest.
+I was headed less than 100 miles away (as the crow flies) – to Gaia River Lodge in Belize’s beautiful Pine Ridge Forest in the lush Cayo District.
 To this…

 So close to Ambergris Caye but SO DIFFERENT!
 My long weekend was totally magical.
 And now I can dream of going back…I actually have so much more to do there!

 But it’s my small luxe cabana perched over the waterfalls above that is calling loudest to me.

 Let me start from the beginning of my trip – and tell you how I got there.
 Especially since many people combine their trip to Gaia River Lodge with time at their sister property on Ambergris Caye – Mata Chica Resort on the beach.

 Here is a great map of the area (dated – but good) that shows the area near the western border of Belize.

 We hopped on an 8 am Tropic Air flight from San Pedro to the Belize City Municipal airport (20 minutes.)
 Our Gaia driver, Isael, was waiting…in an incredibly chic branded Land Cruiser (which is now my dream vehicle.)

 Belize is such a small world that I knew Isael – in fact we had “lived together” – camping in the Chiquibil rainforest protecting two scarlet macaw chicks from poachers!